-The Assistant Director for Student Organizations oversees operations and advising for the student organization program at Boston College which directly impacts student engagement within a Jesuit, Catholic context.
+The Assistant Director for Student Organizations oversees operations and advising supporting the student organization program at Boston College which directly impacts student engagement within a Jesuit, Catholic context.

 The Assistant Director oversees a portfolio of student organizations in their event planning, financial transaction, and goal implementation.

-This position is located in the Office of Student Involvement (OSI) which includes the following functions: student organization advisement, leadership development, student government, and student programming.
-The Office also supports the BC Bands Program; advises major events including Senior Week, Super Fan Zones, and Family Weekends; and supports campus wide programs including Welcome Week and Homecoming.
+This position is located in the Office of Student Involvement (OSI) which includes the following functions: student organization advisement; leadership development, student government and student programming.
+The Office also supports the BC Bands Program; advising major events including Senior Week, Super Fan Zones, Family Weekends and supporting campus wide programs including Welcome Week and Homecoming.

 Full-Time Equivalent Hiring Range: $55,600 to $69,500; salary commensurate with relevant experience.

 ● Minimum of two years of demonstrated progressive student affairs experience, preferably in the development of student organization development, student programs and/or activities

 ● Understanding and supportive of the Jesuit Catholic mission of Boston College

 ● Demonstrated knowledge of best practices in student leadership and/or programming

 ● Prior experience in student group advising, student programming, and/or activities

 ● Comprehensive understanding of current student development and learning theories